arunshar/RendezvousDetection/README.md

 Similar operations are done for (1 (a.timeStart) and 4 (b.timeEnd)), (2 (a.timeEnd) and 3 (a.timeStart)), and (2 (a.timeEnd) and 4 (a.timeEnd)).

-If all conditions are satisfied then beads are guaranteed to be intersected.
+If all four conditions are satisfied then beads are guaranteed to be intersected.

-## Implementation Details

-Run Main.java to run the overall code.

 ## Code

 For implementation, please refer to java files [here](https://github.com/arunshar/RendezvousDetection/tree/main/src/rendezvous).

+A brief description for each java file are as follows:

+	1. Main.java: For Running the overall code.

+	2. FilePathsandParameters: Input, Output and maxspeed.
 		Input Data details can be found [here](https://github.com/arunshar/RendezvousDetection/blob/main/gaps_tsrelative_t30_noNoise.csv)

+	3. MissingSegment.java: Stores segments metadata (e.g., latX, longX, latY, longY, timeStart, timeEnd, speed etc.)

+	4. MissingSegmentEndPoint.java: Stores information based on end points of the missing segment (e.g., missingsegment id, StartLong).
+		This helps plane sweep to recognize if the given point is start or end point of a given segment.

+	5. BeadIntersection.java: Defined and implemented Bead Intersection Criteria

+	6. BaselinePlaneSweepApproach.java: Implemeneted Plane Sweep Algorithm

+	7. DataReading.java: Parse input and save as Missing Segment object.

+	8. Utilities.java: Calculating geographic distance between two points.